-In addition to a class that teaches students about career and professional development in psychology, professors work very closely with them to help secure a job in the student's area of interest or help navigate graduate school options.
+In addition to a course that teaches students about career and professional development in psychology, professors work very closely with students to help secure a job in the student's area of interest or help navigate graduate school options.

 Career options are many and include such areas as working with mentally and physically challenged individuals in a group home setting, working in a domestic or family violence aid center, or working as a case worker in an adoption or social services agency.